 (1) in clear and specific language, inform the attorney of all professional misconduct charged;

 (2) contain a reference to each Rule of the Maryland Attorneys' Rules of Professional Conduct allegedly violated; and

-(3) include or be accompanied by a fair summary of the evidence developed through the investigation, including any response that the attorney sent to Bar Counsel regarding the matter.
+(3) include or be accompanied by documentation and information, including any response that the attorney sent to Bar Counsel regarding the matter and any exculpatory material.

 (c) Service; Peer Review.

 (1) Bar Counsel shall serve a copy of the Statement of Charges, together with the documentation and information filed pursuant to section (b) of this Rule, on the attorney in the manner prescribed by Rule 2-121 (a).
 If, after reasonable efforts, the attorney cannot be served personally, service may be made by e-mail to all e-mail addresses maintained by the attorney with the Attorney Information System in accordance with Rule 19-802.